robertlit/MinecraftTicks/README.md

 ## Installing locally
 Clone the repository, install the artifact locally (using ```mvn install```, for example) and use the artifact information that is in the ```pom.xml``` file as a dependency.

-If this has helped you, please consider [donating via PayPal](https://www.paypal.me/robertlitmc).